Skip to content

 Import data to the AI Catalog

 Import methods are the same for both legacy and catalog entry—that is, via local file, HDFS, URL, or JDBC data source.
 From the catalog, however, you can also add by blending datasets with Spark.
 When uploading through the catalog, DataRobot completes EDA1 (for materialized assets), and saves the results for later re-use.
 For unmaterialized assets, DataRobot uploads and samples the data but does not save the results for later re-use.
-Additionally, you can upload calendars for use in time series projects.
+Additionally, you can upload calendars for use in time series projects and enable personal data detection.

 To add data to the AI Catalog: